PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 - 28 A maze of twisting passages, each alike
 - 29 Orc's POV
 - 30 Rattick Betrays Him
-- Rattick sneaks them in
+- 31 Rattick sneaks them in
+- 32
+	- To set up earlier
 - Botlac v Asarah
 - He Tries to Buy the Girl
 - Boltac v Wizard